idekerlab/naga-gwas-rest/README.rst

   cd nbgwas_rest
   make install

-Running server in development mode
+Running service in development mode
 ----------------------------------

+**NOTE:** Example below runs the REST service and not the task runner.

 .. code:: bash